taowen/vite-howto/packages/DYNAMIC-LINKING/hybrid-npm-package/README.md

 ```

 By default vite will bundle all dependencies, we ned to externalize them, so that only our own files get rolled up.

+Unlike tsc, vite does not compile every file under src, it only bundle the files referenced by src/index.ts.
+So that tests are ignored.

 package.json do not need be changed, as the output file is in the same path.